mfreed7/interestfor/README.md

 These things are currently not handled correctly by this polyfill:

-- changing the `id` on a node such that it is the new target of an `interesttarget` element.
-- Hovering and then de-hovering an interest target for "not long enough" still fires events in some cases.
+- Hovering and then de-hovering an interest target for "not long enough" still shows interest.
-- Keyboard handling is not yet implemented.
-- Touchscreen handling is not yet implemented (and might be tough/impossible).
+- Touchscreen handling is not yet implemented (and might be impossible to implement).
 - The CSS properties for the polyfill are custom properties, so their names start with `--`: `--interest-target-show-delay` and `--interest-target-hide-delay`.
-- There is no support for the `interest-target-delay` shorthand.
+- There is no support for the `--interest-target-delay` shorthand.
-- There is no support yet for the `:has-interest` pseudo class.
-This might need to be done via an attribute like `[has-interest]`.
-- The tests do not exercise the CSS delay values.
+- The CSS pseudo classes for the polyfill are just classes, e.g. use `button.has-interest {}` rather than `button:has-interest {}`.

 ## Improvements / Bugs